 U.S. healthcare spending declines

-BALTIMORE - The growth in healthcare spending in the United States slowed for the second straight year in 2004, according to a report released by CMS last week.
-Spending in 2004 rose 7.9%--slower than the 8.2% growth in 2003 and 9.1% growth in 2002.
+BALTIMORE - The growth in healthcare spending in the United States slowed for the second straight year in 2004, according to a report released last month by CMS.
+Spending in 2004 rose 7.9%, slower than the 8.2% growth in 2003 and 9.1% growth in 2002.

-The report, issued annually by CMS's Office of the Actuary, was published in the journal Health Affairs.
+The report was published in the journal Health Affairs.
 It shows that healthcare spending was $1.9 trillion in 2004, or $6,280 per person.
 It includes data through 2004, the most recent year for which actual numbers are available.

 The share of the nation's Gross Domestic Product (GDP) spent on health care grew 0.1 percentage point to 16% in 2004.
 This was a smaller increase in the share of GDP than experienced in recent years as economic growth in 2004 grew at its fastest rate since 1989.
 Slower growth in prescription drug spending has contributed to slower overall spending growth over the past few years.
 Federal, state and local government spending for health care rose 8.2% in 2004.